rubencg195/aws-backend-frontend-behind-cognito-auth-cloudfront/README.md

-# AWS Website Hosting with Cognito Authentication and Lambda API
+# Securing React.js Frontend and Backend with AWS Cognito

-A complete, production-ready solution for hosting a React.js application on AWS using CloudFront, Cognito for user authentication, S3 for static website hosting, and Lambda for serverless API functionality.
+A comprehensive demonstration of how to secure both frontend and backend applications using AWS Cognito authentication.
+This project showcases a complete, production-ready solution for hosting a React.js application on AWS with secure database integration, demonstrating enterprise-grade security patterns for modern web applications.

-## 🔒 **Security Focus: Cognito Protecting Both Frontend and Backend**
+## 🔒 **Security Focus: End-to-End Cognito Protection**

-This project demonstrates **Cognito securing both the website and backend API** by preventing unauthorized users from accessing protected resources.
-It's designed as a **security testing and demonstration platform** to show how Cognito can protect your entire application stack.
+This project demonstrates **Cognito securing the entire application stack** - from the React.js frontend to the backend API and database - by preventing unauthorized users from accessing any protected resources.
+It's designed as a **comprehensive security demonstration platform** to show how Cognito can protect your complete application architecture including frontend, backend, and data layers.

 **Perfect for:**
 - 🔐 **Security Engineers** testing authentication flows